MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 Doing so shows all parameter fields of the module `View2D`.

 Search for the field *startSlice*.
-The field indicates which slice is currently shown in the Viewer.
+The field indicates which slice is currently shown in the viewer.
 If you scroll through the slices of an image the value of *startSlice* changes.

 Now, double-click the module `SyncFloat` to open its panel.